kitrofimov/raytracer-from-scratch/README.md

 # raytracer-from-scratch

-A raytracer, which uses left-hand coordinate system, and in which camera looks in `+Z` direction by default.
+A raytracer which uses left-hand coordinate system and in which camera looks in `+Z` direction by default.

+Features:
+- Sphere primitive
+- Variety of light sources (point, ambient, directional)
+- Shininess
+- Reflections

 Visualization of the simple scene I made in GeoGebra: https://www.geogebra.org/calculator/zfexqajh

 # Installation
 ```bash